What Do Seventh-day Adventists Believe About the Prophetic Gift?

 No. Not all prophets are published, or even widely recognized.

-In the Bible, some serve as prophets and only get a few mentions.
+In the Bible, some served as prophets and only got a few mentions.
 For instance, along with the prophets such as Amos, Jeremiah, and Ezekiel, the Bible tells us of prophets like Nathan.

-Then there is “Elijah the prophet” (Malachi 4:5, NKJV), who played some pivotal roles in sacred history (1 Kings 18, 19).
+Then there is Prophet Elijah, who played some pivotal roles in sacred history (1 Kings 18, 19).
 But just like Nathan, no book of the Bible was written by this great prophet.

 Yet, he also didn’t write any book.